orbitlens/blog-stellar-expert/posts/tiny-things-matter-or-detective-novel-featuring-stellar-dex/index.md

 To tell the truth, I was so confused by my findings, that I composed and sent an email directly to Jed.
 I didn’t create an issue in the bug-tracker to prevent public disclosure.
 Only much later, I recollected that someone mentioned a dedicated email address for urgent security questions and bug bounty on Stellar Slack.
 A few minutes digging through the history, and here it is – [security@stellar.org](mailto:security@stellar.org).

 The auto-responder said that
-“You are receiving this message because Stellar.org uses HackerOne to receive security vulnerability reports.
-Before Stellar.org can review your vulnerability report, you must complete your submission on HackerOne.”
+"You are receiving this message because Stellar.org uses HackerOne to receive security vulnerability reports.
+Before Stellar.org can review your vulnerability report, you must complete your submission on HackerOne."

 Thus I registered on HackerOne and [submitted a report](https://hackerone.com/reports/330105) containing all vulnerability details and attack vector.
 Bartek commented that they are investigating the report, and Jed earlier responded that they were working on a fix for that.
 SDF team knew about the problem, so I relaxed and forgot about it.

 _However, it wasn’t the end of the story…_

-#### Chapter 5.
+## Chapter 5.
 Pursuit

 ![](pursuit.jpg)